 Celestis Earth Orbit spacecraft remain aloft for varying time periods, depending on the final orbit altitude achieved.
 The 1997 Founders Flight and 2012 New Frontier Flight spacecraft have already re-entered the Earth’s atmosphere, blazing like a shooting star in final tribute.
 The Ad Astra and Millennial spacecraft remain in orbit and are tracked below.
 By using this tracking tool, families and friends can plan additional remembrances and celebrations, timed to the passage overhead of their loved one’s satellite.

-The next Earth Orbit spacecraft - The Heritage Flight - to be launched in 2017 will be added as soon as it reaches orbit.
+The next Earth Orbit spacecraft - The Heritage Flight - will be added as soon as it reaches orbit.

 To view other past and future missions visit our Launch Schedule.